Path-yang/PSA-Code-Sprint-25/README.md

 ### Why No External Excel Libraries?
 We parse `Case Log.xlsx` using Python's built-in `zipfile` and `xml.etree.ElementTree` to avoid heavy dependencies like `openpyxl` or `pandas`.
 This keeps the deployment lightweight for serverless environments.

-### Why Separate `/api` from `/backend`?
+### Why `/api` at Root Level?
-- `/api` contains Vercel serverless functions (HTTP handlers)
+- Vercel requires serverless functions to be in `/api` directory at repository root
+- This is a Vercel platform requirement for automatic function detection
-- `/backend` contains core diagnostic logic (importable modules)
+- `/api` imports from `/my_solution/backend` for the actual diagnostic logic
-- This separation allows the same logic to be used by both Vercel functions and local Flask API
+- This separation keeps most code organized in `/my_solution` while meeting Vercel's requirements

 ### Why GPT-4.1-nano?
 Balances performance and cost for rapid diagnostics while maintaining high accuracy for production-critical operations.